Young Artist Competition

 Competition Information

 All instrumentalists and voice students with appropriate repertoire are allowed to audition.
 Auditions are judged in two categories: ages 13 and younger, and ages 14 and older.
-2023-2024 winners performed Felix Mendelssohn's Violin Concerto and Bruch's Violin Concerto No. 1.
+2024-2025 winners performed Elgar's Cello Concerto, songs from Grieg's music for "Peer Gynt" and Popper's Hungarian Rhapsody.
 These pieces will likely not be programmed again in the near future.

 Studio Limit